Static to Dynamic Correlation Clustering: Dynamic Framework

 \subsection{Dynamic blow-up of error probabilities}

-To show how this blow-up can behave, we are going to work with a specific hypothetical approximation algorithm $\mathcal A$, which on cluster representation $(\calC,D)$ with probability $1-p$ outputs the optimal clustering and with probability $p$ outputs does nothing and outputs input $(\calC,D)$ for constant $p$.
+As we mentioned early, the error probability of a Monte Carlo algorithm can blow up logarithmaticly through our dynamic framework.
+We will show this effect with a concrete example in this subsection.
+To show how this blow-up can behave, we are going to work with a specific hypothetical approximation algorithm $\mathcal A$, which on cluster representation $(\calC,D)$ with probability $1-p$ outputs the optimal clustering and with probability $p$ does nothing and outputs its own input $(\calC,D)$ for a constant $p$.
 We note that this is not only a problem against an adaptive adversary, but that since the following construction is fully deterministic and specified ahead of time, an oblivious adversary could also implement the same updates.

 We imagine that the initial state of the dynamic algorithm is that $G$ consists of $n/3$ disjoint $2$-paths.
-Over the next $2n/3$ updates, we then one by one remove both edges in each of the $2$-paths in the following updates.
-We are going to look at the probability that the clustering is not updated after the $2n/3-1$'th update, since this is the first time the optimal clustering hits cost $0$.
-Failure to recompute at this update would imply no approximation ratio, and therefore that our algorithm has failed badly.
+Over the next $2n/3$ updates, we remove both edges in each of the $2$-paths in the following updates one by one.
+We are going to look at the probability that the clustering is not updated after the $(2n/3-1)$'th update, since this is the first time the optimal clustering hits cost $0$.
+Failure to recompute at this update would imply no approximation, and therefore that our algorithm has failed badly.

-With the proposed setup, the initial cost will be $n/3$, since for each $2$-path, there must be at least one violation.
-For every $2$ updates the cost of the optimal solution is going to decrease by $1$, while the cost of our current cluster does not change, as it continues to cluster together $2$ non-neighboring vertices per path.
-This is until a new cluster is computed, at which point our cluster becomes equal to the optimal if we succeed.

 The issue now arises in the case when we at any point overestimate the actual cost by more than a factor $2\mu^{-1}$.
-If this happens then $t$ is going to be assigned a value larger than the number of updates before we hit cost $0$, implying that we are going to fail badly at that update.
-This is guaranteed to happen if $k=\mu^{-1}\ln (2\mu^{-1}) = O(1)$ recomputations in a row fail to compute an optimal solution.
+If this happens, $r$ is going to be assigned a value larger than the number of updates before we hit cost $0$, implying that we are going to fail badly at the $(2n/3-1)$'th update.
+This is guaranteed to happen if $k=\mu^{-1}\ln (2\mu^{-1}) = O(1)$ recomputations in a row fail to compute an good approximation.
 If we were to look at the probability of encountering $k$ failures in a row, then this is given by $p^k$.